 - Have you reviewed your bank account lately? – 2011-01-30

 - Keeping a Minimum Balance in Your Bank Account – 2005-06-08

 - Every Penny Counts in Banking – 2003-12-03

 - How to Increase Your Returns by 10 Fold in Your Bank Account – 2003-11-26

-I say turn those profits in your favour by changing the way you bank.
-The President’s Choice no fee chequing account is an example of a bank account that helps you to be more profitable by turning your bank account into a profit center where you can actually earn interest on the money you save and pay no monthly fees at the same time.
+I say turn those profits in your favor by changing the way you bank.
+The President’s Choice no-fee chequing account is an example of a bank account that helps you to be more profitable by turning your bank account into a profit center where you can actually earn interest on the money you save and pay no monthly fees at the same time.

 Other bank account options

 Both President’s Choice Financial and Tangerine have come out with new no-fee chequing accounts but their interest rates are not great.
-However, if you couple these accounts with a high interest savings accounts, then you can really take advantage of higher rates and no-fee banking.
+However, if you couple these accounts with high-interest savings accounts, then you can really take advantage of higher rates and no-fee banking.
 President’s Choice also links their banking into PC points that can be used at Superstores, Extra Foods or Loblaws.